jkilpatr/fabric-baseimage/README.md

-# jkilpatr Fork of Hyperledger Baseimage for Centos
+# jkilpatr's fork of Hyperledger Baseimage on Centos

 just grab and run